Wilmer Flores Player Props: Giants vs. Mariners

 Wilmer Flores At The Plate

-- Flores is hitting .250 with nine doubles, eight home runs and 17 walks.
+- Flores has nine doubles, eight home runs and 17 walks while hitting .254.

+- Flores has picked up a hit in 32 of 58 games this year, with multiple hits eight times.

+- Looking at the 58 games he has played this year, he's hit a home run in eight of them (13.8%), and in 4.2% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.